Development#

 Here’s how to set up a local environment for primap2 development and start developing in a nutshell.

-2. Clone your fork locally.
+1. Clone the git repo locally.
 If you use an IDE like pycharm or Visual Studio Code, use your IDE to check out your fork from github.
 For pycharm, use git -> Clone… or VCS -> Check out from version control.
 Alternatively, if you are not using an IDE, clone using the git command line:

-3. Create a virtual environment.
+2. Create the virtual environment.
 To separate your environment used for developing PRIMAP2 from your system python, create a virtual environment.
 After cloning, pycharm will automatically offer creating a virtual environment, just accept.
 Alternatively, you can use the command line:

 $ cd primap2/